Hermes

 1. Install

-This installs Engram plus the Hermes plugin adapter.
+This installs Waystone plus the Hermes plugin adapter.
 Verify:

 2. Configure Hermes

-In your Hermes config, set the memory provider to Engram:
+In your Hermes config, set the memory provider to Waystone:

 memory: